JKirchartz/jkirchartz.github.com/_posts/2012-07-12-there-is-no-such-thing-as-pixel-perfect.md

 ---
 layout: post
-title: There is no such thing as pixel-perfect web design
+title: "There is no such thing as pixel-perfect web design"
 tags:
 - article
 ---